 Best season to hike to the Tiger’s Nest

 The weather across Bhutan varies depending on elevation.
-In Paro, the temperature ranges from -1 to 13 from December to February, 0 to 23 from March to May, 14 to 26 from June to August and 1-23 from September to November (all in Celsius).
+In Paro, the temperature ranges from -1 to 13 Celsius (30 to 55 Fahrenheit) from December to February, 0 to 23 Celsius (32 to 73 Fahrenheit) from March to May, 14 to 26 Celsius (57 to 79 Fahrenheit) from June to August and 1 to 23 Celsius (34 to 73 Fahrenheit) from September to November.
 The further up you go along the trail to the Tiger’s Nest, the cooler the air becomes.